-T. O. M. Sopwith, the English flier, who used both a Bleriot monoplane and a Howard Wright biplane here, received \$13,520 in prize money.
-Lincoln Beachey, the Curtiss aviator, who set a new world's altitude mark at 11,642 feet today, received \$11,162.
-C. P. Rodgers, a recent graduate of the Wright flying school, received \$10,785, and W. G. Beatty and A. L. Welsh, Wright fliers, received \$6,625 and \$5,621 respectively.
+Wright flying school received \$10,785, and W. G. Beatty and A. L. Welsh, Wright fliers, received \$6,625 and \$5,621 respectively.

-Rodger's spent the most time in the air of any aviator who participated in the meet.
-Flying a total of 29 out of a possible 33 hours, his earnings in the daily duration events totalled, at the rate of \$5 per minute, \$8,700.
+Rodger's spend the most time in the air of any aviator who participated in the meet.
+Flying a total of 29 out of a possible 33 hours, his earnings in the daily duration events totaled at the rate of \$5 per minute, \$8,700.

-Following his successful Chicago appearance Rodgers plans to have a special type biplane built by the Wright brothers, and will attempt to win the \$50,000 prize offered by William Randolph [[unreadable]] for [[torn section]] coast to coast flight [[torn section]] gers is a great grandson of [[torn section]] odore Calbraith Perry, who in 1854 opened the ports of Japan to the world, and a grand nephew of Oliver Hazard Perry. [[/article]] [[line]]
+Following his successful Chicago appearance Rodgers plans to have a special type biplane built by the Wright brothers, and will attempt to win the \$50,00 prize offered by William Randolph Hearst for the first coast to coast flight.

+Rodgers is a great grandson of Commodore Calbraith Perry, who in 1854 opened the ports of Japan to the world, and a grand nephew of Oliver Hazard Perry.

-[[article]] JOHNSTONE UPS WORLD'S RECORD FOR ALTITUDE [[line]]
+JOHNSTONE UPS WORLD'S RECORD FOR ALTITUDE.

 BELMONT PARK, N. Y., Oct.
-31, 1910 (E.B.)-On this, the concluding day of a ten-day International Aviation Meeting, held here, Ralph Johnstone, the Wright aviator, rose to 9,714 feet to set a new world's altitude mark for aeroplanes.
+31, 1910 (E.B.)- On this, the concluding day of a ten-day International Aviation Meeting, held here Ralph Johnstone, the Wright aviator, rose to 9,714 feet to set a new world's altitude mark for aeroplanes.